Let me guess, you are probably looking for an optimal solution that:

-The biggest disadvantage of open source CMS solutions is in that they are not secure enough.
+The biggest disadvantage of open source CMS solutions is that they are not secure enough.

 You can encounter bugs within the CMS system, as well as from third-party plugins or themes.
 All of this leaves a lot of room for abuse.

-Another disadvantage has to do with a diverse quality of third party plugins on which users rely for upgrading and customizing their websites.
+Another disadvantage has to do with a diverse quality of third-party plugins on which users rely on upgrading and customizing their websites.
 These plugins can be provided by anyone with little to no control of their quality, so one of them can put your website in danger of falling apart or being attacked.

 3. Enterprise-Level CMS Solutions